-- 73. Banks often accept pooled deposits on behalf of FSBs and other professional firms.
-These accounts may contain the funds of more than one underlying customer and are generally held on an undisclosed basis. - 74.
-Where the firm is licensed by the Commission under the Banking Law and has identified an account operated by it on behalf of one of the following types of account holder, the firm may treat this party as its customer: - (a) an account in the name of a fiduciary licensed by the Commission, or supervised by an equivalent authority in the Bailiwick of Jersey, or a wholly owned subsidiary of such a business which meets the requirements of Paragraph 9.75. below, where: - (i) the holding of funds in the account is on a short-term basis; or - (ii) the holding of funds in the account relates to the provision of treasury/cash management services by the fiduciary on behalf of its customers; - (b) an account in the name of a firm of lawyers or estate agents registered with the Commission, or supervised by an equivalent authority in the Bailiwick of Jersey, where the holding of funds in the account is on a short-term basis and is necessary to facilitate a transaction; - (c) a client money account in the name of a firm licensed under the POI Law, or subject to equivalent licensing and oversight by an authority in the Bailiwick of Jersey, where the funds are subject to the Licensees (Conduct of Business) Rules and Guidance, 2021 or equivalent legislation in the Bailiwick of Jersey; - (d) a client money account in the name of a firm licensed under the IMII Law, or subject to equivalent licensing and oversight by an authority in the Bailiwick of Jersey, where the funds are subject to the Insurance Intermediaries Rules and Guidance, 2021 or equivalent legislation in the Bailiwick of Jersey;
+73. Banks often accept pooled deposits on behalf of FSBs and other professional firms.
+These accounts may contain the funds of more than one underlying customer and are generally held on an undisclosed basis.

+Where the firm is licensed by the Commission under the Banking Law and has identified an account operated by it on behalf of one of the following types of account holder, the firm may treat this party as its customer:

+- (a) an account in the name of a fiduciary licensed by the Commission, or supervised by an equivalent authority in the Bailiwick of Jersey, or a wholly owned subsidiary of such a business which meets the requirements of Paragraph 9.75. below, where: - (i) the holding of funds in the account is on a short-term basis; or - (ii) the holding of funds in the account relates to the provision of treasury/cash management services by the fiduciary on behalf of its customers; - (b) an account in the name of a firm of lawyers or estate agents registered with the Commission, or supervised by an equivalent authority in the Bailiwick of Jersey, where the holding of funds in the account is on a short-term basis and is necessary to facilitate a transaction; - (c) a client money account in the name of a firm licensed under the POI Law, or subject to equivalent licensing and oversight by an authority in the Bailiwick of Jersey, or a wholly owned subsidiary of such a licensed business, which is providing services to its parent to enable it to fulfil activities for which it is licensed, such as custody & settlement, where the funds are subject to the Licensees (Conduct of Business) Rules and Guidance, 2021 or equivalent legislation in the Bailiwick of Jersey; - (d) a client money account in the name of a firm licensed under the IMII Law, or subject to equivalent licensing and oversight by an authority in the Bailiwick of Jersey, where the funds are subject to the Insurance Intermediaries Rules and Guidance, 2021 or equivalent legislation in the Bailiwick of Jersey;